-1. Projects that demonstrate land management techniques to be implemented at a landscape scale to assist wildlife adaptation to climate change
+Projects that demonstrate land management techniques to be implemented at a landscape level to assist wildlife adaptation to climate change

-- Projects that demonstrate applied management responses for wildlife adaptation in terrestrial, riverine, or estuarine systems, including efforts to implement active measures to enhance resilience of climate-impacted habitats or facilitate their transition to a new functional ecological state. - Pilot projects to exhibit successful interventions for climate adaptation that can be replicated across a landscape. - Projects to enhance or sustain the adaptive capacity of ecosystems, landscape functionality, and critical biological processes in the face of climate change.
+- Projects that demonstrate applied management responses for wildlife adaptation in terrestrial, freshwater, estuarine, or coastal systems, including efforts to implement active measures to enhance resilience of climate-impacted habitats or facilitate their transition to a new functional ecological state. - Pilot projects to exhibit successful on-the-ground actions for climate adaptation that can be replicated across a landscape. - Projects to enhance or sustain the adaptive capacity of ecosystems, landscape functionality, and critical biological processes in the face of climate change.

-2. Projects to create new protected areas, expand core habitat areas, or alter land use designations to secure large expanses of intact habitat
+Projects to create new protected areas, expand core habitat areas, or alter land use designations to secure large expanses of intact habitat

-- Projects to execute private land acquisition strategies (i.e., securing fee title or conservation easements) designed to maintain or improve ecosystem resilience to climate change.
-Funds cannot be used for capital costs, but can support costs such as staff time and landowner outreach activities. - Projects to place public or private lands into new conservation status as allowed under state or federal law. - Projects to change land use designations or land management protocols to enhance or sustain the adaptive capacity of ecosystems, landscape functionality, and critical biological processes in the face of climate change.
+- Projects to execute private land acquisition strategies (i.e., securing fee title or conservation easements) designed to maintain or improve ecosystem functionality in light of climate change.
+Funds cannot be used for capital costs, but can support costs such as staff time and landowner outreach activities. - Projects to place public or private lands into new conservation status as allowed under state or federal law. - Projects to change land use designations to enhance or sustain the adaptive capacity of ecosystems, landscape functionality, and biological processes in the face of climate change.

-3. Projects that assure connectivity for fish and wildlife among core habitat areas
+Projects that assure connectivity for fish and wildlife among core habitat areas

-- Projects to create new conservation areas or land use designations for connectivity protection (consistent with the methods described above for protecting core habitat areas) within the context of climate adaptation. - Projects to restore, sustain, or create connectivity for fish and wildlife based on available adaptation science.
+- Projects to create new conservation areas or land use designations for connectivity protection (consistent with the methods described above for protecting core habitat areas) within the context of climate adaptation. - Projects to restore, sustain, or create connectivity for fish and wildlife based on the best available adaptation science.